Richard Nixon: U.S. Senate (1950–1953)

-In 1949, Nixon began to consider running for the United States Senate against the Democratic incumbent, Sheridan Downey, and entered the race in November.
+In 1949, Nixon began to consider running for the United States Senate against the conservative Democratic incumbent, Sheridan Downey, and entered the race in November.
 Downey, faced with a bitter primary battle with Representative Helen Gahagan Douglas, announced his retirement in March 1950.
 Nixon and Douglas won the primary elections and engaged in a contentious campaign in which the ongoing Korean War was a major issue.
 Nixon tried to focus attention on Douglas's liberal voting record.
 As part of that effort, a "Pink Sheet" was distributed by the Nixon campaign suggesting that Douglas's voting record was similar to that of New York Congressman Vito Marcantonio, reputed to be a communist, and their political views must be nearly identical.
 Nixon won the election by almost twenty percentage points.
 During the campaign, Nixon was first called "Tricky Dick" by his opponents for his campaign tactics.
+After Nixon won, Downey resigned effective November 30, 1950; this enabled the governor to appoint Nixon on December 1, giving him a seniority advantage over other senators elected in 1950, whose terms started in January 1951.

 In the Senate, Nixon took a prominent position in opposing global communism, traveling frequently and speaking out against it.
-He maintained friendly relations with his fellow anti-communist, controversial Wisconsin senator Joseph McCarthy, but was careful to keep some distance between himself and McCarthy's allegations.
-Nixon also criticized President Harry S. Truman's handling of the Korean War.
+He maintained friendly relations with Joseph McCarthy, a controversial U.S. Senate colleague from Wisconsin and fellow anti-communist, but was careful to keep some distance between himself and McCarthy's allegations.
+Nixon criticized President Harry S. Truman's handling of the Korean War.
 He supported statehood for Alaska and Hawaii, voted in favor of civil rights for minorities, and supported federal disaster relief for India and Yugoslavia.
 He voted against price controls and other monetary restrictions, benefits for illegal immigrants, and public power.